Guide ยท Updated 2026 05

 10. Practice with a Professional

 The best way to improve is to get feedback from someone who knows the test.
+For a detailed breakdown of the essay section, see our IELTS Writing Task 2 guide.
 A professional tutor can tell you exactly which areas are holding you back from a higher band score.

 Common Speaking Topics to Practice